-Name of Intern:

-This written agreement regarding individual training goals pursuant to WIS PSY2.10 6-e which requires training supe weaknesses.
-This agreement lists a description of the general rotation.
-In addition, this agreement identifies object goal completion.
-This is not an exhaustive list and you are training plan is meant to guide you in planning profession progress over the year.
-Goals and objectives will be modified. ervisees to have a written summary of progre eral goals of your training as well as individu ctives for the training goals in order to provice not necessarily expected to complete each al goals for the year and will be used, in part ess, strengths, and al goals specific to le a measurement for item fully.
-This
+This written agreement regarding individual training goals supplements the general "Supervision Agreement" entered into pursuant to WIS PSY2.10 6-e which requires training supervisees to have a written summary of progress, strengths, and weaknesses.
+This agreement lists a description of the general goals of your training as well as individual goals specific to each rotation.
+In addition, this agreement identifies objectives for the training goals in order to provide a measurement for goal completion.
+This is not an exhaustive list and you are not necessarily expected to complete each item fully.
+This training plan is meant to guide you in planning professional goals for the year and will be used, in part, to evaluate your progress over the year.

-GENERAL TRAINING GOALS: (State clinical population or a rea of interest)
+GENERAL TRAINING GOALS: (State clinical population or area of interest)

-□ to gain EXPOSURE to
+to gain EXPOSURE to \\\\\\

-□ to gain EXPERIENCE
+🗆 to gain EXPERIENCE \\\\\\

-□ to gain EXPERTISE in
+🗆 to gain EXPERTISE in\\\\\\

 ROTATION SPECIFIC TRAINING GOALS:

 CATEGORY PROGRESS

 Clinical Skill Set Goals:

 Multidisciplinary Goals:

 Testing Goals:

 Professional Development Goals:

-Intern Strengths:
+Intern Strengths:\\\\\

-Continued Areas for Growth:
+Continued Areas for Growth: \\\\\

-Signature of Intern Date S Signature of Supervisor D ate
+Signature of Intern Date Signature of Supervisor Date

+Return a copy of this form to the Training Director.
+Retain a copy for your files.